 My name is Jeff Boller, and this blog is about my adventures in animated CG filmmaking.

 Since I was a kid, I’ve had three primary interests in life: film, music, and computers.
-While growing up, these three interests were like volume faders on an audio mixing console; I was always doing something that involved one of these things, although sometimes one interest would temporarily become much more prominent than the other two.
+While growing up, these three interests were like volume faders on an audio mixing console; I was always doing something that involved one or more of these things, although sometimes one interest would temporarily become much more prominent than the other two.
 As an adult, I took turns working in each of these fields professionally while still pursuing the other two interests whenever I could.

 In a previous life — and by “previous life” I mean me up until early 2017 — I was a singer, songwriter, and multi-instrumentalist who released three albums and two EPs under the name of The Simple Carnival.
 The Simple Carnival was not so much a “band” as it was a studio project where I played and sang most — or all — of the parts.

 When I was working on The Simple Carnival’s final album, Smitten, I thought, “Instead of creating one music video to promote the album, wouldn’t it be interesting if there was a music video for each song on the album?”

 Attempting to answer that question changed the course of my life.

 (If you have red/blue 3D glasses, put them on now.)

 Through making animated music videos, I discovered the pleasure of daydreaming something, working really hard for a year (or more) to turn that daydream into a short film, sharing that film with an audience, and — to paraphrase Kermit the Frog — making thousands of people happy.
 It’s a high like nothing else I’ve experienced.
 I love being able to transport people with film, just like so many filmmakers have done with me when I’m in the audience.